-Clayton Tartt is a partner for Parkman White, LLP with extensive trial and litigation experience.
+Clayton Tartt is an associate attorney for Parkman White, LLP with extensive trial and litigation experience.
 Mr. Tartt focused his entire law school experience around his interest in Criminal Law.
 Straight out of law school he immediately began working for clients facing some of the most difficult and serious challenges in their lives.

 Mr. Tartt, born in Livingston, Alabama, graduated Cum Laude from the University of West Alabama with a B.A. in History and a minor in Political Science.
 Mr. Tartt then graduated from Thomas Goode Jones School of Law in Montgomery, Alabama, in the top 25% of his class.

 While in law school, Mr. Tartt worked with the Georgia Innocence Project in Atlanta, helping inmates seeking post-conviction DNA testing in Alabama while also lobbying for reform of post-conviction procedures in Alabama.
 He also worked for the Federal Defenders for the Middle District of Alabama, where he did research and investigative work for federal criminal trials and helped draft capital habeas petitions for inmates sentenced to death row in Alabama.
 Mr. Tartt was a Senior Editor of the Jones Law Review, competed on four regional and national Moot Court competitions, was a member of the Executive Council of the Board of Advocates and was a 3L Senator to the Student Bar Association.
 Mr. Tartt also established and was the President of the Jones Public Interest Legal Foundation which raised awareness and money for law students who volunteered their summers in the non-profit public interest sector.